-Here, if the facts alleged in the complaint are taken as true, it appears that the Union campaign may have engaged in violations of Title VI compromising the integrity of the elections process by lending the campaign unlawful advantages.
-If the facts alleged in the complaint are taken as true, it also appears that the Student Body President and the Board may have failed in their duties to address such violations.
-The harm to other parties of interest, as well as the harm to the authority of the Student Code and to the integrity of the elections process that would result from a potential violation of such magnitude is great; allowing the results of the referendum to be certified and later invalidating them may result in future problems.
-Thus, on balance, the best way for this Court to preserve the status quo in the election is to grant the petitioners' request to stop the UCommons referendum by ordering the Board of Elections not to certify the results of the vote on this matter.
+Here, the motion alleges that the Board of Elections has violated Title VI S.G.C. §§ 306(A) 408(B) (1), and 408(B)(3) (2009).
+If the facts alleged in the motion are taken as true, it appears that the Board of Elections may have engaged in a violation of Title VI that could have compromised the integrity of the Student Body President election by allowing an ineligible candidate to run for office.
+The harm to other parties of interest, as well as the harm to the authority of the Student Code and to the integrity of the elections process that would result from a potential violation of such magnitude is great; allowing the results of the election to be certified and later invalidating them may result in future problems.
+Thus, on balance, the best way for this Court to preserve the status quo in the election is to grant the plaintiff's request to stop the Student Body President election by ordering the Board of Elections not to certify the results of the vote on this matter.